 REVISED VISITOR POLICY – EFFECTIVE DECEMBER 17, 2020

-NO visitors, with limited exceptions.
+NO visitors, with limited exceptions*.
+See the chart below.
 ALL exceptions must be approved by the patient’s care team.

 An Important Update from Hunterdon Healthcare on Mask/Face Coverings for Patients, Visitors, and Staff